-In this example, we consider a community of $N$ entities.
-By {\em entity} we mean a single decision maker that can grant access to one or more transportation devices.
-For example, to be concrete, an {\em entity} could be a household with a number of vehicles, not all of which are required each day.
-We assume that vehicles are pooled and shared amongst community members in order to multiplex and monetize excess capacity, but that the average aggregate daily community demand for vehicles is known.
-Thus, we assume that aggregated over the entire community, the demand for shared {\em cars} on a given day $k$ is:
+In this use case, we consider a community of $N$ households (prosumers) with several cars, not all of which are required each day.
+We assume that cars are pooled and shared amongst community members to multiplex and monetize the excess capacity, but that the average aggregate daily community demand for cars is known.
+We let $T_i$ denote the average number of cars desired to be used by each household $i$, for all $i$.
+Suppose that $C_x$ cars are required within the community each day, and an excess of $C_y$ cars are made available to an external community each day.
+For simplicity, we assume that $C_x$ and $C_y$ are fixed.
+Notice that a household is a prosumer in the sense that it requires cars for its transportation needs and supplies excess car-days to an external community.
+For each prosumer $i$, let $x_i(k) \in \{0,1\}$ denote that prosumer $i$ requires a car at day $k$ or not, and let $y_i(k) \in \{0,1\}$ denote that prosumer $i$ supplies a car to an external community at day $k$ or not.
+Thus, we assume that aggregated over the entire community, the demand for {\em shared cars} on a given day $k$ is: